Cochlea

 Capturing clear images without fluorescence blurring

-The cochlea in the inner ear is a sensory organ responsible for hearing.
+The cochlea in the inner ear is the sensory organ responsible for hearing.

 Navigation